mongodb-labs/drivers-evergreen-tools/.evergreen/auth_oidc/gcp/README.md

 See [Secrets Handling](../secrets_handling/README.md) for details on how the script accesses the `drivers/gcpoidc` vault.

-See the "Overview of GCP Infrastructure" section of the GCP OIDC Configuration [wiki](https://wiki.corp.mongodb.com/display/KERNEL/external_auth_oidc_gcp+Evergreen+Test+Suite) for more information about the GCP integration.
+See the "GCP IMDS" section OIDC Configuration [wiki](https://wiki.corp.mongodb.com/display/ENG/OIDC+Configuration#OIDCConfiguration-GCPIMDS) for more information about the GCP integration.

 ## Usage